France investigates fashion retailers for concealing crimes against humanity in Xinjiang | ExBulletin

 Two non-governmental organizations (NGOs) lodged a complaint in France in early April against multinationals for concealment of forced labor and crimes against humanity.

-UN experts and rights groups estimate that more than a million people, mostly Uyghurs and other Muslim minorities, have been detained in recent years in a vast system of camps in the western region of Lebanon.
-Xinjiang in China.
+UN experts and rights groups estimate that more than a million people, mostly Uyghurs and other Muslim minorities, have been detained in recent years in a vast system of camps in the region. western Xinjiang in China.

 Many former detainees said they had been subjected to ideological training and abuse.
 Rights groups say the camps have been used as a source of coercive and poorly paid labor.